aaparikh/sih2022-interface/README.md

 <h1> Smart India Hackathon 2023 - Interface App </h1>

+<h1>The website is down as the 2022 list of problem statements was removed</h1>

 <h2> Just show me the damm thing 👀 </h2>
 <h3>Ouch! okay, here you go.
 Click on the link below to launch the application.</h3>
 <h3><a href="https://share.streamlit.io/aaparikh/sih2022-interface/main/script.py">SIH2023 Interface App 🚀</a></h3>